 Who is eligible for CEEP awards?

 Canisius College undergraduates in any major may apply for a CEEP award if they have a 3.2 or higher overall GPA and if they have a faculty or college administrator sponsor with an appropriate CEEP project.
-Please note: Students with a GPA of 3.2 or higher may apply for a CEEP award, but awards will not be granted if the student's GPA is less than 3.3 at the end of the spring semester and/or if their semester GPA was 3.4 or higher in the past two semesters.
+Please note: Students with an overall GPA below 3.2 may apply for a CEEP award, but awards will only be granted if the student's overall GPA is higher than 3.2 at the end of the spring semester and/or if their semester GPA was 3.4 or higher in the past two semesters.